-During the month of June, the Skoloff & Wolfe Diversity, Equity, and Inclusion resource group (SWDEI) is issuing a series of newsletters that share resources, events, local businesses, and action items with the goal of making celebrating Pride Month easy and accessible.
+During the month of June, the Skoloff & Wolfe, P.C.
+Diversity, Equity, and Inclusion resource group (SWDEI) is issuing a series of newsletters that share resources, events, local businesses, and action items with the goal of making celebrating Pride Month easy and accessible.
 SWDEI also sat down with LGBTQ attorneys in our New Jersey network to discuss activism, history, client relationships, and Pride Icons.

 Interview by Rachel Friedman, Esq.

 I met with Deb, who I had watched captivate the room at FLEC meetings both in person and over Zoom.
 Deb is a champion for the LGBTQ community, victims of Domestic Violence, and all parties in the family law realm whose voices are prone to suppression or silencing.

 There was a clear theme to our conversation: on the brink of the potential overturn of Roe v.
 Wade, Deb forewarns, “This pride month will be a lot of celebration and also trepidation.”

 Deb regards this transitional period as a time where everyone – especially young people and those with skills (hint, hint, lawyers) – have a duty to become more active than they have been.
 Whether in their place of work, faith organization, or local political office, “everyone is going to have to find a place to be active.”